2011 Northern Illinois Huskies football team

 The 2011 Northern Illinois Huskies football team represented Northern Illinois University as a member of the West Division of the Mid-American Conference (MAC) during the 2011 NCAA Division I FBS football season.
 Led by first-year head coach Dave Doeren, the Huskies compiled an overall record of 11–3 with a mark of 7–1 in conference play, sharing the MAC West Division title with Toledo.
 By virtue of their head-to-head win over Toledo, Northern Illinois advance to the MAC Championship Game, where the defeated Ohio to win the program's second MAC title.
 The Huskies were invited to the GoDaddy.com Bowl, where they beat Arkansas State.
-The was season fourth consecutive in which Northern Illinois made a trip to a bowl game.
+This was the fourth consecutive season in which Northern Illinois made a trip to a bowl game.
 The team played home games at Huskie Stadium in DeKalb, Illinois.